kilca/FraudDetection/README.md

 - data_in : data from : https://snap.stanford.edu/data/#amazon (not included due to size)
 - data_out : data in correct format
-- FBox : Jupyter using FBox Algorithm
+- fBox : Jupyter using FBox Algorithm
 - Fraudar : Jupyter using Fraudar Algorithm
-- Q3 : Jupyter implementing the linear programming method
+- Linear : Jupyter implementing the linear programming method